We assure you: the words “Barefoot Shoe”, taken together, are not nonsense. This is a real thing, and worthy of taking a look.

 8. Vivobarefoot Stealth 2

 The Vivobarefoot Stealth 2 is an extremely stylish and comfortable barefoot shoe.
-The shoe features a removable 3mm sole that gives you good support for a barefoot shoe, while still feeling lightweight.
+The shoe features a removable 3mm sole that gives you good support for such a lightweight shoe.

-The Vivobarefoot Stealth 2s are a very modern-looking shoe.
-They are also puncture-resistant, so you don’t have to worry about ripping them when you’re running or when you’re simply wearing them on your commute.
+The Stealth 2 is a very modern-looking shoe.
+It is also puncture-resistant, so you don’t have to worry about ripping them when running or when you’re simply wearing them on your commute.

-These shoes are made from vegan materials and feature a 100-day trial for barefoot beginners, making them a great first choice for those who have not tried barefoot running before.
+These shoes are made from vegan materials and feature a 100-day trial for barefoot beginners, making them a great first choice for those who have not tried minimal shoes before.

 - Sleek design